Dennis Kois: Biography

 Kois joined the Burchfield Penney Art Center as executive director in 2019; the Center announced several major donations, including a gift in support of family engagement and education of $1.22 million in 2020.
 This was the largest gift received by the Burchfield in over a decade.

-In February 2021 Kois was announced as the new executive director of the Yerkes Future Foundation, responsible for the fundraising, conservation and future vision for the historic Yerkes Observatory and its 50 acres of Olmsted-designed grounds.
+In February 2021 Kois was announced as the new executive director and first employee of the Yerkes Future Foundation, responsible for the fundraising, conservation and future vision for the historic Yerkes Observatory and its 50 acres of Olmsted-designed grounds.
 The observatory, still home to the largest refracting telescope in the world, is widely considered a landmark of modern science.